Stocks plunge on coronavirus fears even as U.S. ramps up fight against spread

 "No country should assume it won't get cases, that would be a fatal mistake, quite literally," Tedros said.
 Various treatments are being tested for the virus, which can lead to pneumonia, but a vaccine may take up to 18 months to develop, health officials have said.

-Trump has been increasingly alarmed by the reaction of the markets, which he considers a barometer of the economy's health and sees as important to his re-election in November.
-On Wednesday he blamed Democrats competing to be their party's nominee to run against him as well as two cable TV news channels, CNN and MSNBC, for spooking investors.
+Trump has been increasingly alarmed by market reaction, which he considers a barometer of the economy's health and sees as important to his re-election in November.
+(Additional reporting by Susan Heavey, Doina Chiacu, Michael Erman, David Morgan and Lisa Lambert in Washington and Jonathan Allen in New York, Writing by Sonya Hepinstall and Richard Cowan; Editing by Bill Berkrot and Cynthia Osterman)

-On Thursday, Democrats went on the offensive.
-"I'm worried this administration is not prepared for the global outbreak," U.S. Representative Bill Pascrell told HHS's Azar, citing Trump's tweets focused on the stock market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)